 Persian Leeks and Chives Frittata

-Recipe by NudraCourse: Main, Sides, SnacksCuisine: PersianDifficulty: Medium
+Recipe by NudraCourse: Main, Sides, SnacksCuisine: PersianDifficulty: Medium3

 Ingredients

-• 200g Persian chives – washed, dried, and thinly sliced – (blend in a dry mixer)
+200g Persian chives/garlic chives – washed, dried, and thinly sliced – (blend in a dry mixer)

 Directions

-• Combine all ingredients in a large bowl and whip them with a spatula or fork until fully incorporated.
-But be mindful not to mash them, as it might squeeze the juice from the leeks.
+- Combine all ingredients in a large bowl and whip them with a spatula or fork until fully incorporated.
+Do not mash them, as this might squeeze the juice from the leeks.

-• Once the edges and top appear dryer, gently loosen the frittata by running a thin rubber spatula around the sides and bottom to prepare for flipping.
+- Once the side and top appear dryer, gently scrape the frittata by running a thin rubber spatula around the sides and bottom to prepare for flipping.
 If your frittata is thin and wide, consider dividing it into quarters and flipping them piece by piece.
 Leave it to cook for another 10 minutes.

 Notes

-• It’s important to cook the frittata over medium-low heat.
-This may take longer than 10 minutes, depending on the thickness of your frittata, the pan you use and your stove heat.
+- It’s important to cook the frittata over medium-low heat.
+Depending on the thickness of your frittata, the pan you use, and your stove heat, this may take longer than 10 minutes.

 🥣 Did you try this recipe?
 Let me know your thoughts in the comment below.